Barking & Dagenham Greening Network

 Will will be discussing this project along with others than Thames 21 are involved in, including efforts to support people to take action on waterways - as well as all the ways people can get involved.
 There will be an opportunity to ask questions and share any experience you might have of volunteering or spending time around the borough's blue spaces.

 Come along to find out more!
-Sign up via the Eventbrite here.
+Sign up via the Eventbrite here(External link).

 How can I get involved?